-When people think of Crete, they often imagine bustling Chania or historic Heraklion — but if you’re craving untouched beaches, mountain villages, and culture that hasn’t been overrun by tourism, let me introduce you to Sitia, Crete.
-I visited in April 2025, and it was honestly one of the highlights of my entire Greek island-hopping adventure.
+When people think of Crete, they often imagine bustling Chania or historic Heraklion – but if you’re craving untouched beaches, mountain villages, and culture that hasn’t been overrun by tourism, let me introduce you to Sitia, Crete.
+I visited in April 2025, and it was honestly one of the most memorable travel experiences I’ve ever had.

 In this blog, I’ll walk you through why you should go, how to get there, the must-see sites, where to eat, where to stay, and everything I wish I had known before visiting.